33 Security Supervisor Interview Questions and Answers

 13. Have you ever worked in a perfect environment?

-14. What is your management style?
+14. What is your leadership style?

 15. Tell me about a time when someone working under you made a significant mistake?

-16. What is your biggest strength?
+16. What is your greatest strength as a security supervisor?

-17. What is your biggest weakness?
+17. What is your greatest weakness as a security supervisor?

 18. Describe a time when you had to introduce a change in your last/present job.